rko281/ReStoreForPharo/README.md

 Customer storedInstances detect: [ :each | each address postcode = 'W1 1AA'].

-"Creating an Order - first we need a product" widget := Product new name: 'Widget'; store.
+"Creating an Order - first we need a product" widget := Product new name: 'Widget'. widget store.

 johnSmith
     addOrder: